Sembcorp Second Co-Generation Plant, Singapore

 GT26 turbine technology

 The GT26 turbine design is based on the sequential combustion technique.
 It can perform at a 60% efficiency level in a combined-cycle operation.
-An operating range of 40% and below while keeping low NOx levels allows the plant to meet the necessary power demands.
+Maintaining low NOx levels at an operating range of 40% and below allows the plant to meet the necessary power demands.

-The GT26 technology is flexible and can operate on a single cycle and a combined cycle.
-Features such as a low inlet temperature, a uniform annular temperature profile, a welded rotor, and a simple and robust Environmental Vortex burner help to increase the reliability and availability of the turbine.
+The flexible GT26 technology can operate on a single- or combined-cycle.
+Features such as a low-inlet temperature, uniform annular temperature profile, welded rotor, and simple and robust Environmental Vortex burner help to increase the reliability and availability of the turbine.

 Fuel in the turbine is burnt in two dry NOx combustors at low fire temperatures.
-These burners are capable of using combination of fuel such as natural gas, LNG, medium or low calorific gasses or light oil, which eliminates dependency on a single fuel.
+These burners are capable of using a combination of fuel, such as natural gas, LNG, medium or low-calorific gases or light oil, which eliminates dependency on a single fuel.

 Singapore power market

-As per 2008 estimates, Singapore produced 39.21 billion kilowatt hours of electricity, of which 37.11 billion KWh were consumed.
+As per 2015 estimates, Singapore produced 50TWh of electricity, 48TWh of which were consumed.

-More than 60% of the electricity generation is fuelled by natural gas.
-With the increase in electricity demand there has been a strong uptake of LNG by power companies in Singapore, resulting in the construction of a third LNG terminal on Jurong Island, which is scheduled to come online in 2013.
+Approximately 95% of the electricity generation is fuelled by natural gas.
+With the increase in electricity demand, there has been a strong uptake of LNG by power companies in Singapore, resulting in the construction of a third LNG terminal on Jurong Island, which came online in 2013.